ppb/ppb.github.io/_posts/2019-10-04-mojave-warning.md

 - meta
 ---

-There have been problems found sometimes with the latest MacOS (Majove) and PyGame 1.
+There have been problems found sometimes with the latest MacOS (Mojave) and PyGame 1.
 Specifically, it'll look black until the user interacts with the window.